Kornweiss-Medical-LLC/KMLLC/docs/onboarding_checklist.md

 OR

-Plain Text:
+Plain Text:\
 Name, specialty, location, contact info, reason

-4. Provide a Detailed Family History
+## 4 - Provide a Detailed Family History

 [Instructions](./famgenix.md)

-## 5. Download and Setup Cronometer
+## 5 - Download and Setup Cronometer

 - You should have an invitation email from me to setup or access your Cronometer account.
 - Get the [mobile app](https://support.cronometer.com/hc/en-us/articles/360021677792-Mobile-Quick-Start-Guide) and/or login to the [web app](https://cronometer.com/).